I Love Recipe

 1

 Put 3 cups of all-purpose flour into a bowl.
-Gradually add water mixed with 1 tsp of Dashida (다시다), kneading the dough.
-Adjust the consistency so the dough is neither too sticky nor too hard.
+Gradually add water mixed with 1 tsp of Dashida (다시다) seasoning powder, and knead the dough.
+Adjust the consistency of the dough so it's neither too sticky nor too hard.

 2

-Form the kneaded dough into a ball.
-Place it in a plastic bag and let it rest in the refrigerator for at least 1 hour.
+Form the prepared dough into a ball, place it in a plastic bag, and refrigerate for at least 1 hour to rest.

 3

-Cut the potatoes into bite-sized pieces (1 potato per serving in the video).
-Cut a suitable amount of onion and Korean zucchini (1/4 of each per serving in the video).
-Slice the green onion diagonally and set aside.
+Slice the potato into bite-sized pieces (in the video, 1 potato per serving).
+Slice the onion and Korean zucchini (aehobak) into appropriate amounts (in the video, 1/4 of each per serving).
+Chop the green onion and set aside.

 4

-Pour a suitable amount of water (3 paper cups per serving in the video) into a pot and bring it to a boil.
+Pour an appropriate amount of water (in the video, 3 paper cups per serving) into a pot and bring to a boil.

 5

-Once the water boils, add the cut potatoes first and cook for about 3 minutes.
+Once the water boils, add the sliced potatoes first and cook for about 3 minutes.

 6

-Once the potatoes are cooked, tear off thin, bite-sized pieces of the rested dough and add them to the pot.
+Once the potatoes are cooked, tear the rested dough into thin, bite-sized pieces and add to the pot.

 7

-Add the Korean zucchini and onion, and boil for another 2 minutes.
+Add the zucchini and onion, and boil for another 2 minutes.

 8

-Add 1 tbsp of minced garlic and 1 tbsp of fish sauce, and bring to a boil once more.
+Add 1 tbsp of minced garlic and 1 tbsp of fish sauce (aekjeot), and bring to a boil once more.

 9

-Finally, add a small amount of sliced green onion and boil for about 30 seconds to finish.
+Finally, add some chopped green onion and boil for about 30 seconds to finish.

 💡 Tips